giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 curl https://gtsvn.uit.no/biggies/trunk/bin/smn/smn.zhfst > smn.zhfst
 ```

-Thereafter use them as follows (presuming you have the _hfst-ospell_ program:
+Thereafter use them in the same way as esplained for the *hfstol*
+files abov.
+The core command is: (presuming you have the _hfst-ospell_ program:

 ```
 hfst-ospell -S -n 5 smn.zhfst
 ```

 The flag `-S` means "present a correction suggestion", and the flag `-n 5` specifles the number of suggestions (here: 5).

 ## 4. Running the analysers on Windows: